|HOME | CONTACT US||

 In support of special operations, these culturally oriented, linguistically capable Soldiers may also be tasked to provide functional expertise for foreign internal defense operations, unconventional warfare operations and direct action missions.

 The functional structure of Civil Affairs Forces and their expertise, training, and orientation provide a capability for emergency coordination and administration where political-economic structures have been incapacitated.
 They can help plan U.S. government interagency procedures for national or regional emergencies.
 They can assist civil-military planning and military support operations for theater commanders in chief.
 Additionally, they can coordinate military resources to support government operations, emergency actions and humanitarian assistance from natural, man-made, or war-related causes.
-The 95th Civil Affairs Brigade (Airborne) and 85th Civil Affairs Brigade (Airborne) are the only active Army Civil Affairs units.
-Each brigade consists of five Battalions, regionally oriented to work in specific areas of the world.
-These units are readily available to deploy and provides primarily tactical support.
+The 95th Civil Affairs Brigade (Airborne), with four percent of the civil affairs forces, is the only active Army Civil Affairs unit.
+The unit consist of four Battalions, regionally oriented to work in specific areas of the world.
+The unit is readily available to deploy and provides primarily tactical support.
 Civil Affairs soldiers continue to support Special Operations and Conventional forces in the OIF and OEF theaters of operation.

 CA deployments have provided tactical support to military commanders during Operation Just Cause in Panama, Operation Desert Shield and Operation Desert Storm in Southwest Asia, support to the restoration of the Panamanian government infrastructure during Operation Promote Liberty, management of Haitian refugee camps at Guantanamo Bay, natural disaster assistance in the aftermath of Hurricanes Andrew and Iniki and, assisting humanitarian efforts in Somalia.